 “The most important part of my job is to make sure that when a child comes here, he or she is safe and understands his or her rights,” she said.
 “I work for the child.”

 The reunification process for unaccompanied minors is extremely complicated for families and staff because no two reunions are ever the same.
 IINE’s program has expanded significantly since it was first launched in 2011, and now reunifies 175 families each year.

-Sofie and her colleagues, Silvia Mendez and Leah Jacobs, handle 60 cases at any one time and travel throughout the east coast of the U.S. on home inspections, post-reunification follow up, and other duties designed to ensure that children rejoining their families have a smooth transition to their new life.
+Sofie and her colleagues, handle 60 cases at any one time and travel throughout the east coast of the U.S. on home inspections, post-reunification follow up, and other duties designed to ensure that children rejoining their families have a smooth transition to their new life.

 She was commended for her work on that case by the USCRI’s Associate Director for Children’s Services who wrote: “Her ability to form deep, trusting relationships with her clients and their families is truly remarkable.”
 For her outstanding service in this case, Sofie was awarded USCRI’s first national “Case Manager of the Month” honor in August, 2017.

 But her work isn’t the only unique thing about Sofie.

 In an office filled with people from all over the world, she stands out as one of the more well-traveled members of IINE’s team.
 She was born in Switzerland and moved to New Hampshire when she was 10 years old.
 She has lived in Ghana, Mexico, India, and France.
 She’s been to five of the seven continents (South America is next!), and she speaks four languages.
 While her background may not be anyone’s idea of a traditional New Hampshire upbringing, she insists it is all those experiences that inform her holistic approach to social work and social justice.